James Anderson (cricketer): 2024: India, West Indies and retirement

 During the fifth test of England's tour of India, Anderson claimed his 700th test wicket when he had Kuldeep Yadav caught behind during India's first innings in Dharamshala.
 He became the first fast bowler to reach this milestone, and only the third player to do so.
 Commenting on this achievement in The Times, former England Test captain Mike Atherton stated that "[i]t can be said with absolute certainty that no fast bowler will come close to matching Anderson’s tally.
 His record will stand forever."

 In May 2024, Anderson announced that he would retire from international cricket following the first Test against the West Indies at Lord's in July, after it had been decided by England director of cricket Rob Key, coach Brendon McCullum, and Test captain Ben Stokes that he would not feature in the team's plans beyond the summer.
 Speaking on the BBC Tailenders podcast, he explained that "it was sort of just looking ahead and could a 43-year-old me make the Ashes in 18 months’ time and we sort of came to the decision that probably not", adding "it feels like the right thing for me and the team going forward.
 It feels like a good time".
 On 12 July, he bowled his last ball in international cricket, having dismissed four batters in his final game to finish his Test career with 704 wickets.
 Anderson accepted a mentoring role with the team for the remaining two matches against the West Indies, and subsequent Test series against Sri Lanka.
-He was replaced as senior bowler in the England Test side by Mark Wood and Chris Woakes.
+He was replaced as senior bowler in the England Test team by Mark Wood and Chris Woakes.